 As for neighborhoods, that’s a good question!
 Doing research and learning about the different areas of the new city abroad is recommended.
 If one neighborhood, in particular, suits your personality, then you know what to look for.

 At Expanish, we can always take into account any preference you may have.
-Buenos Aires Shared Apartment with Host neighborhoods include: Palermo, Recoleta, Retiro, San Telmo and Belgrano.
+Buenos Aires Shared Apartment with Host neighborhoods includes: Palermo, Recoleta, Retiro, San Telmo, and Belgrano.

 Will the host speak English/my language?

 In other words, the host family probably won’t speak your native tongue and may not even speak English.
 But you did decide to learn Spanish abroad, didn’t you?
 I think yes!
 So, utilize that time to delve into the culture and customs of the country as well as the nuances and idioms of the language that can only be learned through one-on-one conversations with native Spanish speakers.

 Learn more about Expanish accommodation in Buenos Aires on our website or email us at [email protected] and prepare yourself for a grand adventure.
 What’s better than arriving in a safe and comfortable home while abroad in a totally new country?
 Try a Shared Apartment with Host.